mzattera/v4j/docs/009/index.md

 clustering to support the idea of different topics in different sections, might be just surfacing a difference which is the result of the mechanism used to generate words, and not a difference in terminology in the plaintext.

+Again, these differences shows once more how analysis of the Voynich should be performed separately for each cluster.

 ---